-My research in Haiti examines human-environment interactions (broadly construed) in the context of: farmers; agricultural practices; NGOs; international, domestic and diaspora-driven development; acute and chronic disasters; and public policy.
+Most of my research has been in Haiti, and examines human-environment interactions (broadly construed) in the context of: farmers; agricultural practices; landscape management; NGOs; international, domestic and diaspora-driven development; acute and chronic disasters; and public policy.
 An ongoing theme of this research is the documentation of creative Haitian mitigation efforts or solutions to ongoing ecological and environmental deterioration.

 The products of my research include publications in peer-reviewed journals, policy reports, book chapters, educational materials, encyclopedia entries, book reviews, ethnographic films, and others.
 I disseminate the findings of my research through presentations, publications, consultations, and film screenings.
 My audience includes the general public, public and private institutions, anthropologists, other social and natural scientists, and the individuals and communities I work collaboratively with.